FGarridoV/resources/README.md

 # Setting a Python developent environmet on macOS

-This instructions will guide you to properly install PyEnv on macOS.
+This instructions will guide you to properly install PyEnv and PyEnv-VirtualEnv on macOS.
+PyEnv allows you to install and switch between multiple versions of Python.
+Combined with VirtualEnv you can manage Python environments from any of you installed Python versions.
+Then you can set any of your Python versions and enviroments easily and access them direclty (e.g., using Visual Studio Code).

+This tutorial has four sections:
+- Preparing the environment
+- Installing PyEnv
+- Installing PyEnv-VirtualEnv
+- Testing the installation and getting used

+## Section 1: Preparing the environment

-## Step 1: installing command line tools
+### 1. Installing command line tools

-Open a terminal window and run the folloing line:
+This is a tool, developed by Apple, which install all the requierements and developer tools on mac.
+To install it, just open a new terminal window and run:
 ```terminal
 xcode-select --install
 ```

-## Step 2: Install VSCode

-1. Install VSCode from internet
-2. Install the following extension in VSCode
+The a window pop-up to confirm the installation.
+It will take time to finish depending on your internet connection.

+### 2. Installing Visual Studio Code (VSCode)
+Visual Studio Code is a powerful code editor.
+I strongly suggest to use it, but you can omit this step if you want to use another one.
+Just enter to [VSCode Download link](https://code.visualstudio.com/download) and follow the installation.

+### 3. Installing Python packages on VSCode
+Click on packages in the left side of VSCode and look for the following packages:
     - Python
     - Jupyter
 - Note: both installations will install more dependecies

-## Step 3: Installing homebrew
-(this is similar to apt in linux)
-Here is the source: https://brew.sh

-Open a terminal and run the following line:
+### 4. Installing Homebrew
+Homebrew is the easiest and most flexible way to install the UNIX tools Apple didn’t include with macOS.
+You can check the installation directly on [Homebrew webpage](https://brew.sh) or just run the following line on terminal.
 ```terminal
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-## Step 4: Installing PyEnv
+## Section 2: Installing PyEnv

-1. On a new terminal, run:
+### 1. Install PyEnv using brew
+Now we will use the recently installed homebrew, which comes with the brew command.
+In this case just run the following two commands one by one.
 ```terminal
 brew update
 ```

-2. Install pyenv running:
 ```terminal
 brew install pyenv
 ```

-## Step 5: Setting up PyEnv
+### 2. Setting up PyEnv
 Run the following commands one by one:
 ```terminal
 echo 'export PYENV_ROOT="$HOME/.pyenv"' >> ~/.zshrc
 ```